 For test in pure electric mode:

-Lanchor is the higher sound pressure level of Lwot of left and right side of gear ratio selected for the test;
+Lanchor is the higher sound pressure level of Lwot of left and right sides of gear ratio selected for the test;

-vanchor is the average of vBB,wot of the 4 runs of gear ratio selected for the test reported from Annex 3, but limited to 60 km/h for further calculation
+vanchor is the average of vBB,wot of the 4 runs of gear ratio selected for the test reported from Annex 3, but limited to 60 km/h for further calculation;

 aanchor is the measured acceleration and is not limited to 2.0 m/s² as required in paragraph 3.1.2.1.4.3. of Annex 3 for the determination of the kp-factor, and is the average of awot,test reported from Annex 3, as defined in paragraph 3.1.2.1.2. of Annex 3.”